tefter/tefter/README.md

 **Search**

-Or you can search straight from the address bar.
+Or you can search straight from the address bar, by typing `t` followed by the `tab` key.

 ![chrome-omnibar](https://i.imgur.com/O29gxoR.gif)